Eric-Cashman/Systems_Health_Monitor/README.md

 - No copyright code was used, all tests and logic was designed and tested independently.
 ---

+## **License**

+MIT License - This tool is free for any nonprofit, community organization, or individual to use, modify, and distribute.
+Built to serve communities.
+---

 ## **Author**

 * **Eric Cashman**